jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-07-training-the-compass-digital-opportunities-intelligence-framework.md

 ---
-title: "Training the COMPASS Digital Opportunities Intelligence Network"
+title: "Training Compass: Digital Opportunities Intelligence Network"
 date: 2025-11-07
 status: draft
 ---

-DRAFT

-In this post, we dive into the training of the COMPASS Digital Opportunities Intelligence Network.
+Introducing the Digital Opportunities Intelligence Network - Powered by Project Compass.
 This framework is designed to enhance decision-making capabilities by leveraging data-driven insights.
 We'll explore the objectives, methodologies, and outcomes of this training initiative, to empower individuals and organizations to seize digital opportunities effectively.

-### **Project Compass (DOIN): The "Policy Learning Machine"**
+### **Digital Opportunities Intelligence Network (DOIN): The "Policy Learning Machine"**

-**Project Compass** is a next-generation decision support system designed to transform how we understand and solve the digital divide.
+**DOIN** is a next-generation decision support system designed to transform how we understand and solve the digital divide.
 It moves beyond static maps and spreadsheets to create a dynamic, predictive intelligence engine for digital opportunity.

 It consists of three integrated layers: